-Findings Supporting Evidence All students that attend Hesperia High School have access to AP / Advanced Cou rigorous and rolovant curriculum which propages them for rigorous and relevant curriculum which prepares them for college.
+Findings Supporting Evidence All students that attend Hesperia High School have access to AP / Advanced Courses rigorous and relevant curriculum which prepares them for college.
 The ACE program prepares GATE and honors level freshmen for Advanced Placement courses.
 However, all students have access to these Advanced Placement programs.
 Students can also apply and interview for entrance to the AVID program, which helps introduce students to skills necessary for college and academic success.
 Juniors and Seniors at HHS can apply for the Early College Academy program which allows students to complete college courses for credit during the regular school day and to graduate from HHS and Victor Valley College concurrently with both a high school diploma and a 2year associate's degree.
 With very few exceptions, students are enrolled in A-G courses as freshmen to increase the number of college ready graduates.